Somehow, it feels that content planning receives short shrift at the beginning of each year.

 Worse, content needs can change unexpectedly.
-January’s plans can look great, but by May you might be expected to exploit a competitor’s weakness or support a newly hired subject-matter expert.
-You’ll almost certainly be adapting to changes in markets or messaging.
+Although the plan looks great in January, by May you might be shifting gears to exploit a competitor’s weakness or support a newly hired subject-matter expert.
+Five months into the year means you’ll likely have to pivot to address to changes in markets or messaging.

-You might reasonably tell people that you need more time and budget to support these new initiatives, or that they have to give something up to get new content – but reason might not win that battle.
+It’s reasonable to tell people you need more time and budget to support new initiatives or that something’s got to give to get new content — but reason might not win that battle.

 Rolling Up Your Sleeves Isn’t Enough

-You’re a marketing professional.
-You’re highly adaptable, productive, and business-focused, so maybe you’d want to tackle these content generation needs as they come.
+You’re a marketing professional: highly adaptable, productive, and business-focused, so perhaps it makes sense to tackle content generation needs as they arise.
 You know the business and the market, after all.
 Who could create better content?

-- Sales executives want you to position specific products and services for sale.
+- Sales executives need you to position specific products and services for sale.

-- Product managers want you to highlight their cool new features.
+- Product managers expect you to highlight their cool new features.

 - Consultants want you to focus on their areas of expertise.